AmazTING/hypixel-forums-default-reaction-extension/README.md

 Enable Developer Mode at the top right.

 Drag the hypixelDefaultReaction folder onto anywhere on the Chrome page to import it! (do not delete the folder afterwards)

-I am currently working to have this added to the Google Chrome Web Store so hopefully that should be added soon.